Context Biasing for Pronunciation-Orthography Mismatch in Automatic Speech Recognition: Abstract

 \section{Abstract}

 Neural sequence-to-sequence systems deliver state-of-the-art performance for automatic speech recognition.
-When using appropriate modeling units, e.g., byte-pair encoded characters, these systems are in principal open vocabulary systems.
+When using appropriate modeling units, e.g., byte-pair encoding, these systems are in principle open vocabulary systems.
 In practice, however, they often fail to recognize words not seen during training, e.g., named entities, acronyms, or domain-specific special words.
-To address this problem, many context biasing methods have been proposed; however, for words with a pronunciation-orthography mismatch, these methods may still struggle.
-We propose a method which allows corrections of substitution errors to improve the recognition accuracy of such challenging words.
+To address this problem, many context biasing methods have been proposed; however, these methods may still struggle when they are unable to relate audio and corresponding text, e.g., in case of a pronunciation-orthography mismatch.
+We propose a method where corrections of substitution errors can be used to improve the recognition accuracy of such challenging words.
 Users can add corrections on the fly during inference.
-We show that with this method we get a relative improvement in biased word error rate of up to 11\%, while maintaining a competitive overall word error rate.
+We show that with this method we get a relative improvement in biased word error rate between 22\% and 34\% compared to a text-based replacement method, while maintaining the overall performance.